international employment law firm alliance L&E Global

 A union, according to the Labour Disputes Act, is defined as “any associations of workers or workers’ associations when the association has the purpose and interests of promoting workers’ interests to their employers.”
 There is no requirement that the union have its own statutes, a board, etc. A union is, however, often a member of a larger association or confederation.

-The affiliated unions to LO are often vertically organised, including both blue and white collar workers, and cover both the private and the public sectors.
+The unions affiliated to LO are often vertically organised, including both blue- and white-collar workers, and cover both the private and the public sectors.
 They are actively involved in both political and judicial issues and have become powerful actors in Norwegian community and social life.

 Rights and Importance of Trade Unions

 The rights of trade unions are regulated in the Labour Disputes Act.
 Generally, trade unions have a right to enter into collective agreements.
-Collective bargaining agreements between employees and employers organisations are usually negotiated every other year.
+Collective bargaining agreements between unions and employers organisations are usually negotiated every other year.
 LO and NHO are involved in most of the collective bargaining agreements entered into in Norway and have developed the so-called Main Agreement.
 The Main Agreement is a framework agreement that contains the general rights and basic rules in the workplace.

 The Main Agreement is incorporated into the first part of all collective bargaining agreements entered into by affiliated organisations.

-The Main Agreement obliges the parties to maintain industrial peace for the duration of the collective bargaining agreement, known as “the peace period”.
+The Main Agreement requires the parties to maintain industrial peace for the duration of the collective bargaining agreement, known as “the peace period.”
 This means that measures such as strikes and lockouts, etc., may not be employed during labour conflicts until the collective bargaining agreement has expired.
 Such action shall only be performed during the negotiations.
-Disputes about the validity or content of collective bargaining agreements and disputes arising out of the collective bargaining agreements are heard by a separate tribunal, the Labour Court.

 Types of Representation

-Employee representatives to represent the organised employees shall be elected at every enterprise where the enterprise or the employees so demand.
+Employee representatives to represent the organised employees shall be elected at every enterprise where the enterprise or the employees demand.
 At enterprises with up to twenty-five employees, two employee representatives may be elected.

-Number of Representatives
+• Number of Representatives

 from 26 to 50 employees: 3 employee representatives